WolfgangSteiner/CarND-Vehicle-Detection/README.md

 #### 2.1 Sliding Window Algorithm
 When implementing a sliding window algorithm in a grid-like pattern, as show below, there are two conflicting goals: On the one hand we would like to increase the number of windows in order two achieve a high spacial resolution which would allow for accurate vehicle localization and tightly fitting bounding boxes.
 There also have to be a wide range of different window sizes in order to detect vehicles at different distances.
 The high number of required windows in the whole frame of interest will unfortunately lead to a severe increase of processing time per frame.
-Also, the number of false positive detections will increase which makes the subsequent vehicle detection and tracking less robust.
+Also, the number of false positive detections will increase which makes the subsequent vehicle detection and tracking less robust (`VehicleDetector.sliding_windows`).

 ![Sliding windows grid.](fig/sliding_windows_grid.png)

-After experimenting with a grid-like sliding window algorithm and not achieving good performance, I changed the scanning pattern into a two part strategy: In order to detect new cars, only those areas are scanned where cars will enter the frame.
+After experimenting with a grid-like sliding window algorithm and not achieving good performance, I changed the scanning pattern into a two part strategy: In order to detect new cars, only those areas are scanned where cars will enter the frame (`VehicleDetector.scan_edges`).
 These are the left and right edges for cars that come from behind, as well as a strip toward the horizon which will capture cars as we catch up with them.
 When a car enters the frame from one of the sides, it will cover a relatively large area, which is reflected in bigger windows at these edges (window sizes from top to bottom: 32x32, 48x48 pixels).
 Cars that appear on the
 (near) horizon in contrast will have a relatively small apparent size and are scanned by smaller windows (16x16 pixels).